KinsonDigital/VelaptorDocs/docs/api/Velaptor.UI.IWindow.md

 ### MouseCursorVisible

-Gets or sets a value indicating whether or not the mouse cursor is visible.
+Gets or sets a value indicating whether the mouse cursor is visible.

 ```csharp
 bool MouseCursorVisible { get; set; }